Boris Kocheishvili: Biography

 Beginning in 2000, the artist started working more and more with color.
 He has said that only after he turned 60 did he become seriously interested into wet paint.
 Boris Kocheishvili paints with acrylics as if they were watercolors, only sometimes turning to impasto painting oil techniques.

 In the winter of 2009 the artist once again returned to the technique of reliefs – “painting with plaster”, which reflects his involvement with artistic illusionism.
 Using only his metal tool and a palette knife oil painting technique, the artist is able to create elegant figures, objects, forms.
 Painted in a copper or gold tone, his works come out looking like cast figures, at the same time acquiring an unexpectedly light, porous texture.

 “This artist has a special place in the checkered painting that is contemporary art” Valerii Turchin tells us, “Every creation of Boris Kocheishvili presents at the very least if not the idea of cosmic creation then the objective meaning of reality.
 It seems that many of his pieces have ordinary themes such as rafters, lapta players (Russian ball game) and tea parties.
 Many of his works give an impression of an absolute peace and a perfect harmony.
 But I think this peace is not stable; it is the calm before the storm.
 The mood, rhythm, and structure of the compositions make you expect something else.
 All is calm, safe; the world so delicate and fragile, but a feeling of subconscious anxiety makes one worry that it can all come crashing down.
 The world of his creation evokes the desire to keep it protected.”

 For more than five decades Boris Kocheishvili has created a large oeuvre, many of his works are in the holdings of Russian and foreign museums, as well as in many private collections.
-For more than twenty years Boris Kocheishvili has resided and worked in a small wing on one of Arbat’s many side streets.
+For more than twenty years Boris Kocheishvili has resided and worked in a small wing on one of Arbat's many side streets.
 In his studio there are many works that have never been seen by the public.

+Kocheishvili has previously been married to Liya Akhedzhakova -famous Russian actress.